 Sir Philip Wodehouse inherited his father's extensive collection of instruments, including an organ, in this year.
 It was at Kirtling that John Jenkins spent his final years. | |||

-1655 | Tawstock Court, Devon | Loosemore | MA U269/A520/4. |
+1655 | Tawstock Court, Devon | MA U269/A520/4. | |

 John Loosemore looked after the instruments at Tawstock and also undertook general maintenance duties, reflecting his dual role of organ builder and Clerk of the Works at Exeter Cathedral.
-This instrument was made for £21.
-It may have been an organ - or could it have been the Loosemore virginals dated 1655 now in the V&A? | |||
+This organ was made for £21. | |||

 1660 | Whitehall Palace: Earl of Sandwich's apartments | Pepys 9 November 1660 | |

 Pepys described this organ as 'an ugly one in the form of Bridewell'.
-It is not clear what he meant: did the organ have a case that reflected the architectural front of the Bridewell in some way, or does he mean it resembled a prison in some manner, perhaps by having a pipeless facade, or with an iron grille at the front? | |||
+It is not clear what he meant by this. | |||

-1660 | Whitehall Palace | Pro LC 3/2 ( RECM I p.3) Pro E351/546 f.25r ( RECM V p.113) | |
+1660 | Whitehall Palace | Pro LC 3/2 ( RECM I, 3) Pro E351/546 f.25r (RECM V, 113) | |

 This organ was ordered for Christopher Gibbons within months of the Restoration, demonstrating the importance placed on re-establishing the Private Musick after the Interregnum. | |||

-c1660 | Whitehall Palace, John Hingeston's chambers | LÛªEstrange, R., Truth and Loyalty Vindicated...
+c1660 | Whitehall Palace, John Hingeston's chambers | Läó»Estrange, R., Truth and Loyalty Vindicated...
 (London: H Brome and A. Seil.
-1662), p.50 | |
+1662), 50 | |

 Roger L'Estrange (a prominent Royalist activist, as well as a fine violist) was alarmed to be visited by Cromwell when playing consorts to the organ in Hingeston's chambers during the Interregnum.
-Cromwell listened awhile, but left without comment. | |||
+Cromwell listened awhile, but left without comment.
+This was possibly the two-manual organ mentioned in Hingeston’s will (see 1683). | |||

 1660s | Jesus College, Cambridge: chambers of John North | Lbl Add.
-MS. 32.514 f.28 p.253 | |
+MS. 32.514 f.28, 253 | |

 Roger North recorded that the noise of the bellows of his brother John's organ kept the student in the room below awake at night.
 The neighbour responded by playing bowls indoors in the early hours. | |||

-1660s | Oxford: William Ellis's music meetings | Kiessling, N. (Ed.), The Life of Anthony Wood in His Own Words (Oxford: Bodleian Library, 2009), pp.47-9 | |
+1660s | Oxford: William Ellis's music meetings | Kiessling, N. (Ed.), The Life of Anthony Wood in His Own Words (Oxford: Bodleian Library, 2009), 47-9 | |

 Ellis, formerly organist of St John's College, played the organ at the influential meetings held in his house.
 Anthony Wood was a member and left a detailed account of the context in which this instrument was used. | |||